Care Team Members

 Spiritual Health Services

 At Deer Lodge Centre, we recognize the importance of caring for spiritual and emotional needs as an important part of the whole person.
 Spiritual Health Care is provided by clinically trained Spiritual Health Practitioners (SHPs) who serve and support people of all faiths and non-faith backgrounds.
 SHPs can assist in accessing religious/ spiritual resources and facilitating a connection to your own minister, priest, rabbi, imam or other religious leader.
 SHPs are here to support patients/ residents, families and staff.
-The Worship Centre is open 24 hours a day for quiet reflection and specific services including Roman Catholic Mass Saturdays at 3:00pm and an Interdenominational Service Sundays at 10:30am.
-Other services/ events occur as posted.
+The second floor Worship Centre is open 24 hours a day for quiet reflection and specific religious services as advertised.

 The Spirit Room in the Worship Centre at Deer Lodge was specially designed to accommodate smudging.
 Indigenous ceremonies are facilitated at the solstices and equinoxes and led by Indigenous Health Services.
 Patients, residents and families may also invite their own elder to lead a smudge.
 The Spirit Room is open 24 hours a day with specific instructions onsite.
 More information about Indigenous Health is available here.